openshift/lightspeed-operator/README.md

 INFO:     Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)
 ```

-#### Redis Secret Management
+#### Postgres Secret Management
-By default redis server spins up with a randomly generated password located in the secret `lightspeed-redis-secret`.
+By default postgres server spins up with a randomly generated password located in the secret `lightspeed-postgres-secret`.
 One can go edit password their password to a desired value to get it reflected across the system.
-In addition to that redis secret name can also be explicitly specified in cluster CR as shown in the below example.
+In addition to that postgres secret name can also be explicitly specified in cluster CR as shown in the below example.
 ```
 conversationCache:
-  redis:
+  postgres:
-    maxMemory: "2000mb"
+    sharedBuffers: "256MB"
-    maxMemoryPolicy: "allkeys-lru"
+    maxConnections: 2000
     credentialsSecret: xyz
-  type: redis
+  type: postgres
 ```

 ### Modifying the API definitions